justinian336/lazystata/source/index.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-A Stata Style Guide For The Lazy
+Lazy Stata
 ================================

-Waste less time, be a better researcher.

-.. include:: motivation/motivation.rst
+A Stata Style Guide For Researchers with a Life.

 .. toctree::
    :numbered:
    :maxdepth: 3

+   why/why
    structure/structure
    dry/be_dry
    modules/modules